What Do I Need to Know About Newborn Head Support in Car Seat?

 Do Newborns Need Head Support In Car Seat?

 In most cases, no!
 Having head supports in a car seat for a newborn is not necessary and often we don’t recommend it.
 The only exception?
 If the car seat manual says the head support is required until your baby hits a specific height or weight.
-Otherwise, the “optional” newborn head supports have a tendency to push your baby’s head forward, which can put your infant at risk of positional asphyxia.
+Otherwise, the “optional” newborn head supports have a tendency to push your baby’s head and neck forward, which can put your infant at risk of positional asphyxia.
 Despite your fears, it’s not necessary to prevent your child’s head from the gentle jostling that comes with any car ride.
 And we never recommend adding aftermarket head inserts that did not come in the box with your car seat!

 How To Support Newborn Head In Car Seat